KittenBot/kittenbot-docs-en/minilfr/05HoverLight.md

 ![](./images/c5_02.png)

-These block is to control the RGB lights in the bottom.
+This block is to control the RGB lights in the bottom.

 - Brightness
-- colour
+- color
 - and off

 ## Detailed bottom RGB blocks

 You may select which pixel to control in the first slot.
-And select your desired color in the color dropdown.
+And select your desired color in the color drop-down.

 ![](./images/c5_03.png)